-- The agenda will establish the order in which Committees' reports are to be considered, and the agenda will be made available at the dais for review. - The agenda order may be altered by a majority vote of the Council (rule 7.9).
+• The agenda will establish the order in which Committees' reports are to be considered, and the agenda will be made available at the dais for review.

+• The agenda order may be altered by a majority vote of the Council (rule 7.9).
 ECOSOC must consider one report or item from each Committee before considering a second report or item from any Committee.

-- When a draft resolution is brought to the floor of ECOSOC Plenary, an automatic limit of debate, as determined by the Secretary-General and announced by the Chair, is imposed on the draft resolution; after this time (including debate and suspension time) has expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed, - This limit may be lengthened, shortened, or repealed through the passage of a motion for Limits on Debate (rule 7.10), - For the purposes of this rule, a report has been "considered" when either Closure of Debate is successfully moved or the automatic limit has expired, and a vote, either passing or failing, has been taken on a draft resolution pertaining to the report, - This motion is not in order in ECOSOC Commissions or Special Committees. - 9.4 Consultative Session.
-The Council may choose to suspend the rules and enter an informal, Consultative Session if its members determine that this process will enhance members' understanding on a particular issue, - The motion to move into a Consultative Session must include the amount of time that such a session is to be in effect, - This motion requires a second, - Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote, - The Council will move immediately into a formal session at the conclusion of discussions on the consultative topic. - 9.5 Consideration of Draft Reports.
-Draft reports with at least 25% sponsoring delegations may be considered, one at a time, from the floor.
-A draft report may be moved to the floor by a motion for Consideration of Draft Reports, - This motion requires a second, - The motion is not debatable, - If the motion passes, the delegation moving consideration will be allowed to speak first on the draft report, if desired, - Applicable only in reporting bodies. - 9.6 Formation of Committees.
-A delegation may propose the formation of a Committee to deal with any issue(s), including topics not already on the agenda of the Economic and Social Council.
+• When a draft report or resolution is brought to the floor of ECOSOC Plenary, an automatic limit of debate, as determined by the Secretary-General and announced by the Chair, is imposed on the draft resolution; after this time (including debate and suspension time) has expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed,

+• This limit may be lengthened, shortened, or repealed through the passage of a motion for Limits on Debate (rule 7.10),

+• For the purposes of this rule, a report has been "considered" when either Closure of Debate is successfully moved or the automatic limit has expired, and a vote, either passing or failing, has been taken on a draft resolution pertaining to the report,

+• This motion is not in order in ECOSOC Commissions or Special Committees.

+9.4 Consultative Session.
+The Council may choose to suspend the rules and enter an informal, Consultative Session if its members determine that this process will enhance members' understanding on a particular issue,

+• The motion should specify a length of time for the consultative session,

+• Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote,

+• The Council will move immediately into a formal session at the conclusion of consultative session.

+9.5 Consideration of Draft Reports.
+A draft report may be moved to the floor by a motion for Consideration of Draft Reports,

+• The motion is not debatable,

+- Only one draft report may be on the floor at any time, - If the motion passes, the delegation moving consideration - will be allowed to speak first on the draft report, if desired, - Applicable only in reporting bodies.

+Formation of Committees.
+A delegation may propose the formation of a committee to deal with any issue(s), including topics not already on the agenda of the Economic and Social Council.
 The motion must be submitted in writing to the Chair prior to being made from the floor, and must contain the following:

-- 1. Membership of the Committee;
+- 1. Membership of the committee;

 - 2. Issue(s) to be investigated;

-- 3. Objectives of the Committee;
+- 3. Objectives of the committee;

-- 4. Duration of the Committee's existence.
+- 4. Duration of the committee's existence.

-A Committee, once established, shall elect its own officers and determine its rules of procedure, within the bounds of the Council rules,
+A committee, once established, shall elect its own officers and determine its rules of procedure, within the bounds of the Council rules,